medplum/medplum/packages/docs/src/pages/products/index.md

 # Products

 At Medplum, our goal is to help you build a healthcare application quickly, easily and compliantly.

-## Features

-Medplum helps you build applications with the following features.
-Sample applications can be found in our [repository](https://github.com/medplum) and on our reference apps [Foo Medical](https://foomedical.com/) and [Provider Application](https://provider.foomedical.com/).
+Medplum infrastructure is [open source](https://github.com/medplum/medplum) and enables the features seen below.
+We have sample applications [Foo Medical](https://foomedical.com/) and [Provider Application](https://provider.foomedical.com/) that can give you a sense of the experiences that can be built on the Medplum platform.

-### ↔ Integration and Interoperability Engine
+## ↔ Integration and Interoperability Engine

-Build unlimited interfaces, choose the advanced capabilities best suited to your needs, enable your organization to optimize interoperability.
+Build unlimited interfaces and integrate the advanced capabilities best suited to your needs, enable your organization to optimize interoperability.
 Connect healthcare system and non-healthcare related services.
 This is the most popular feature of Medplum.
 [Learn More](../products/integration)

-### 📝 Forms
+## 📝 Forms

 Create custom forms, surveys, and questionnaires quickly to enable engagement, assessment, patient onboarding, provider workflow and retention.
 [Learn More](../products/forms)

-### 📆 Scheduling
+## 📆 Scheduling

 Publish scheduling pages customized to practitioners or locations.
 Patients can self-schedule and change their appointments, designed with pre-built components or fully customizable by API.
 [Learn More](../products/scheduling)

-### 📥 Messaging and Communications
+## 📥 Messaging and Communications

 Drive engagement with integrated chat, reminders and messaging, right from your practitioner portal.
 Easily integrate SMS, custom messaging and automations.
 [Learn More](../products/communications)

-### ➕ Care Plans
+## ➕ Care Plans

 Build or import your care plans and customize them to patient needs.
 Track patient outcomes and build powerful automations.
 [Learn More](../products/careplans)

-### Medications
+## Medications

 Track patient prescription medications and refills.
 Connect to common e-Prescribe services, or track in-house fulfillment.

-### 💵 Billing and Payments
+## 💵 Billing and Payments

 Send data to your billing provider of choice.
 Easily connect to physician groups or bill through multiply professional corporations.
 [Learn More](../products/billing)

-### ⚙️ Automation
+## ⚙️ Automation

 Build automations that will scale with your organization.
 Automatically route messages, remind patients, instantiate care plans, ensure correctness, and more.
 [Learn More](../products/automation)

-### 📈 Dashboards and Analytics
+## 📈 Dashboards and Analytics

 Dashboards and analytics are at the heart of great clinical workflow.
 Build a custom dashboard that drives quality and speed, and troubleshoot with advanced analytics.